Jamf Concepts

 }

 This creates a CIS Level 1 benchmark in monitor mode, scoped to the smart group we defined earlier.
-Every rule from the baseline is included, and you can selectively disable individual rules or set custom ODV values to match your organization's requirements.
-For example, to customize a specific rule:
+Every rule from the baseline is included, and you can selectively disable individual rules or set custom ODV values to match your organization's requirements:

 rules = [